 U.S. Citizens born or naturalized in the U.S.:

 You may have committed a “relinquishing act”.
 If so, you may have lost your citizenship.
-Many who became dual citizens prior to 1986 may have a strong claim that they are longer a U.S. citizens.
+Many who became dual citizens prior to 1986 may have a strong claim that they are longer U.S. citizens.

 Some who became dual citizens after 1986 (depending on the facts may have relinquished their U.S. citizenship.)
-Those who relinquished their U.S. citizenship by becoming a citizen of another country may be entitled to a “backdated CLN” – (backdated Certificate of Loss of Nationality).
+Those who relinquish their U.S. citizenship by becoming a citizen of another country may be entitled to a “backdated CLN” – (backdated Certificate of Loss of Nationality).

-Those born outside the U.S. to one or more U.S. parents and those born abroad to U.S. citizen parent(s) should seek a professional opinion on your citizenship.
+Those born outside the U.S. to one or more U.S. parents and those born abroad to U.S. citizen parent(s) should seek a professional opinion on their citizenship.
 Under no circumstances should you simply presume/accept that you are a U.S. citizen.

 Sounds ridiculous, but remember it is only “U.S persons” (at least so far) who are under assault.
 Take the appropriate steps to determine whether you are a U.S. person.